mcarleio/website/content/home/skills-database.md

 widget = "featurette"  # Do not modify this line! active = true  # Activate this widget? true/false

-title = "Frontend Skills"
+title = "Database Skills"
 subtitle = ""

 # Order that this section will appear in.
-weight = 6
+weight = 5

 # Showcase personal skills or business features.
 #